-Each of us has been a part of a change that was poorly managed - either as the offender or as the victim.
-When projects and initiatives are mismanaged from the "people side" of change perspective, results and outcomes are not achieved.
+Each of us has been a part of a change that was poorly managed, either as the offender or the victim.
+When projects and initiatives are mismanaged from the "people side of change" perspective, we don't achieve desired results and outcomes.
 We know from experience that the individual changes that culminate in organizational change do not take place.
-We know that we have a lower likelihood of meeting objectives, finishing on time and finishing on budget.
-And we know that speed of adoption will be slower, ultimate utilization will be lower and proficiency will be less—all dragging down the expected returns.
+We know that we have a lower likelihood of meeting objectives, finishing on time, and finishing on budget.
+And we know that speed of adoption will be slower, ultimate utilization will be lower, and proficiency will be less—all dragging down expected returns.

-There are two more perspectives to add to the discussion about the impact of not managing change effectively: costs and risks.
-These perspectives play out on two levels - the project level and the organizational level.
-While some of these costs and risks may seem "soft," many of them are quantifiable and can have a significant impact on financial performance - both of the project and of the organization as a whole.
+To extend the discussion on the impacts of ignoring or mismanaging change, we can add two more perspectives: costs and risks.
+These perspectives play out on two levels: the project level and the organizational level.
+While some of these costs and risks may seem soft, many are quantifiable and can have a significant impact on financial performance for the project and the organization as a whole.

-Project-level impacts are related directly to the specific project or initiative that is not utilizing change management.
+Project-level impacts relate directly to the specific project or initiative forgoing change management.
 These projects can impact tools, technologies, processes, reporting structures and job roles.
 They can result from strategic planning, internal stimuli such as performance issues, external stimuli such as regulation or competitive threats, or demands by customers and suppliers.
 The initiatives may be formalized as projects with project managers, budgets, schedules, etc., or they may be informal in nature but still impact how people do their jobs.

 While these projects can take on a number of different forms, the fact remains that ignoring or mismanaging the people side of change has real consequences for project performance.
 Below are some examples of the costs and risks at a project level when we do not manage the people side of change.

-When change management is applied effectively, we can prevent or avoid costs and mitigate risks tied to how individual employees adopt and utilize a change.
+When we apply change management effectively, we can prevent or avoid costs and mitigate risks tied to how individual employees adopt and utilize a change.

 The organizational costs and risks of poorly managing change include: